AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-09-BarycentricCoordinates.md

 ### **Applications of Barycentric Coordinates** <br>
 <br>

-In modern computer graphics, triangles are the fundamental building block for rendering.
+In modern **computer graphics**, triangles are the fundamental building block for rendering.

 All complex geometric meshes are processed in the GPU (Graphics Processing Unit) in terms of triangles.